-As meat eaters, cats will be getting the proper fuel to promote urinary tract function.
-Calories come from 3 places: protein, fat and carbohydrates.
-In meat, there is protein and fat, but there are little if any carbohydrates.
-Therefore, while a cat needs protein and fat, they do not need carbohydrates.
-Carbohydrates are not metabolically necessary.
-These carbohydrates can impact the pH level of a cat’s urine, thereby creating an environment in which crystals can form.
-Dry kibble, on top of having inadequate moisture for cats, cannot be made without carbohydrates.
+When cats eat Weruva foods, they have the proper fuel to promote healthy urinary tract function.
+Calories come from three places: protein, fat and carbohydrates.
+Meat contains protein and fat, but little if any carbohydrates; therefore, while cats needs protein and fat, carbohydrates are not metabolically necessary.
+In fact, they can impact the pH level of a cat’s urine, creating an environment in which crystals can form.
+(This is another argument against feeding cats dry kibble which, on top of supplying inadequate moisture for cats, cannot be made without carbohydrates.)

-It is not just important to fuel cats with any protein, cats must eat species appropriate protein, such as fleshy meat.
-Inferior proteins, including by-products and proteins that come from plants, such as corn gluten, wheat gluten and potato protein, may negatively impact urinary pH levels, such.
+It’s not enough to fuel cats with any protein: they must eat species-appropriate protein like fleshy meat.
+Inferior proteins, including by-products and proteins that come from plants such as corn gluten, wheat gluten and potato protein, may negatively impact urinary pH levels.